 Of course, if you can practice with someone else playing the role of the interviewer, that's really helpful.
 But sooner or later you’re probably going to want some expert interventions and feedback to really improve your system design interview skills.

-That’s why we recommend practicing with ex-interviewers from top tech companies.
+That’s why we recommend practicing mock system design interviews with ex-interviewers from top tech companies.
 If you know a software engineer who has experience running interviews at a big tech company, then that's fantastic.
 But for most of us, it's tough to find the right connections to make this happen.
 And it might also be difficult to practice multiple hours with that person unless you know them really well.

 Here's the good news.
 We've already made the connections for you.
 We’ve created a coaching service where you can practice 1-on-1 with ex-interviewers from leading tech companies.
 Learn more and start scheduling sessions today.